Travelling overseas with an electronic device

 - The Australian Government Information Security Manual (ISM) assists in the protection of official government information that is processed, stored or communicated by Australian government systems.

-- DSD publishes hardening guides for specific devices including Apple iOS and BlackBerry.
+- ASD publishes hardening guides for specific devices including Apple iOS and BlackBerry.

-- This information complements the advice in DSD's Technical advice for travelling overseas with an agency-issued electronic device.
+- This information complements the advice in ASD's Technical advice for travelling overseas with an agency-issued electronic device.

 Organisations or individuals with questions regarding this advice can contact the ACSC by emailing firstname.lastname@example.org or calling 1300 CYBER1 (1300 292 371).